jennaj/galaxy-help-markdown/tools/tool_form_base.md

   2. Then select from the list of available datasets

-  3. Dataset not availble?
-You may need to adjust the dataset format

 </details>

-:flashlight: Switch which history is active with `fa-exchange` or view all of your histories with `history-selector-icon`

 ### Input Format

 In Galaxy, input datasets have a file **format**, commonly named a **[datatype](https://training.galaxyproject.org/training-material/faqs/galaxy/datatypes_understanding_datatypes.html)**
 - Review the listing of _accepted formats_ under each input selection to learn which dataset formats a tool can use
 - Tools interpret a dataset's assigned datatype format during job execution, not the file's name or extension
-- No datasets available?
-[Upload](https://training.galaxyproject.org/training-material/search2?query=upload) or [copy](https://training.galaxyproject.org/training-material/faqs/galaxy/histories_copy_dataset.html) datasets into your history
+- Dataset in the active history, but not listed?
+You may need to edit the dataset format

+:flashlight: Collection not listed?
+Reorganize your collection folder with [Collection Operations](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html)

 <details>
-  <summary>How to review and edit datatype formats</summary>
+  <summary><b>How to review and edit datatype format</b></summary>

   1. Review the currently assigned datatype